hyvercode/e_commerce/README.md

 ## Project Structure

 -   `lib/main.dart`: The entry point of your application.
-It sets up the MaterialApp, theme, and routes.
--   `lib/screens/`: Contains all the individual screen widgets.
+-   `lib/routes.dart`: Defines the application's routes and navigation.

--   `lib/theme.dart`: Defines the application's visual theme (colors, fonts).
+-   `lib/core/`: Contains shared code like themes, widgets, and utilities.
--   `pubspec.yaml`: Manages the project's dependencies and assets.
+-   `lib/features/`: Contains the different features of your application, each with its own model, view, and viewmodel.

 ---